 It’s a fast-growing market, indeed!

-This is where the best branding strategy and graphic design practices come into play.
-Creating a distinct, recognizable and all-natural visual identity is the key to standing out, especially if you’re marketing a specialized product like vegetarian food items.
+Creating a distinct, recognizable, and all-natural visual identity is the key to standing out, especially if you’re marketing a specialized product like vegetarian food items.

 Inspired by the regional cuisine of southern Italy and home to the traditional Neapolitan Pizza, Double Zero is a plant-based food chain with a cult following.
 To satisfy the brand’s loyal consumers, Truffl put its design and branding expertise to good use by creating this packaging beauty.